Employees Benefits Plans Policy

 Revised: 12/15/2017, 1/19/2018

-The Employee Benefits Policy describes the general eligibility requirements that employees must satisfy in order to participate in the Iona College Employee Benefits Program, subject to special eligibility requirements that exist in certain of those plans, including the TIAA Retirement Plan and Disability Plans.
+The Employee Benefits Policy describes the general eligibility requirements that employees must satisfy in order to participate in the Iona University Employee Benefits Program, subject to special eligibility requirements that exist in certain of those plans, including the TIAA Retirement Plan and Disability Plans.
 Further information about the special eligibility requirements that exist in certain of the College’s benefit plans is available from the office of Human Resources.

-- A. Eligibility: All regular full-time employees and their eligible dependents of Iona College who are scheduled to work no less than 35 hours in a normal workweek are eligible to participate in all fringe benefits offered by Iona College including medical, dental, vision, life insurance, disability, and certain leave plans.
+- A. Eligibility: All regular full-time employees and their eligible dependents of Iona University who are scheduled to work no less than 35 hours in a normal workweek are eligible to participate in all fringe benefits offered by Iona University including medical, dental, vision, life insurance, disability, and certain leave plans.
 All employees, with the exception of students, are eligible for short-term disability (STD) and certain plans with the TIAA Retirement Plan, subject to eligibility requirements.
 Employees whose hours vary and are not regularly scheduled to work the minimum hours per week as described in this policy may be eligible for medical benefits under the Affordable Care Act if they are determined to work an average of at least 30 hours per week within a certain measurement period, as determined by the College.
-Details regarding employee eligibility for all benefits offered by Iona College are available in the Office of Human Resources.
+Details regarding employee eligibility for all benefits offered by Iona University are available in the Office of Human Resources.

-- B. Enrollment: Regular full-time employees are eligible to participate in the Iona College Benefit Program beginning the first of the month after the date of hire.
+- B. Enrollment: Regular full-time employees are eligible to participate in the Iona University Benefit Program beginning the first of the month after the date of hire.
 Coverage for an individual’s elective coverage during the College’s “Open Enrollment Period” will begin on January 1 of the effective plan year.
 Certain qualified family status changes may allow benefits-eligible employees to update their benefit elections within 30 days of the qualified event date.

 - C. Retiree Health Benefits: For employees retiring at age 65 with ten (10) years of full time, continuous service on or after January 1, 1998, the College will share the cost of health care coverage for the employee, spouse, eligible dependents and surviving spouses.
 The employee will be responsible to pay a certain portion of the plan cost in order to receive coverage.